-Definitions for aquatic habitat types used in this study represent a set of visually recognizable, streamflow-dependent physical characteristics that do not restrict the occurrence of a particular habitat type to fixed geographic locations.
-An example of the flow-dependent nature of these definitions are side slough, clearwater area, turbid backwater and side channel habitats.
-The berms at the heads of side channels may become dewatered as the mainstem discharge decreases, forming a turbid backwater habitat.
-As the discharge continues to decrease the turbid backwater may remain a turbid backwater or become a clearwater area or a side slough depending on the local influence of upwelling, channel length and channel slope.
+Definitions for aquatic habitat types used in this study represent a set of visually recognizable, streamflow-dependent physical characteristics that are not limited to fixed geographic locations.
+An example of the flow-dependent nature of these definitions are the formation of side slough, clearwater area, turbid backwater and side channel habitats.
+The berms at the heads of side channels may become dewatered as the mainstem discharge decreases, forming a turbid backwater may remain a turbid backwater or become a clearwater area or a side slough depending on the local influence of upwelling, channel length and channel slope.

-Clearwater areas form as remnant wetted areas remaining after the berm becomes dewatered.
-These areas clear due to settling out of suspended particles or due to some intragravel flow.
+Clearwater areas form after the berm becomes dewatered.
+These areas clear due to settling out of suspended particles or by displacement of turbid water by flushing with clearwater originating from groundwater sources.
 They eventually dewater completely.
-Side sloughs are clear water habitats in which the flow is maintained by upwelling and surface water runoff.
+Side sloughs are clear water habitats in which the flow is maintained by upwelling and surface water runoff at 13,900 cfs or lower.
 When mainstem discharge increases and river stage rises, the berm at the head of the side channel is overtopped.
-Turbid mainstem flows into the overflow channel and replaces the former, clearwater habitat with deeper. faster-flowing, turbid water.
+Turbid mainstem water flows into the overflow channel and replaces the former clearwater habitat with deeper, faster-flowing, turbid water.
 The aquatic habitat type at this location then fits the definition of side channel habitat.

 The surface area response curves for the representative areas in the lower river appear at first very complex without clear trends.
 This is a function of the complexity of many of these representative areas each containing numerous individual channels.
 Within a side channel complex, for example, various channels or groups of channels have different breaching discharges.
-A typcial sequence for a channel is to transition from a secondary side channel to a turbid backwater then become a clear water area and finally dewater.
+A typical sequence for a channel is to transform from a secondary side channel to a turbid backwater then become a clear water area and finally dewater.
 Another sequence may show a secondary side channel becoming a side slough, or remaining a secondary side channel throughout the flow range.
-In combination the loss of a given habitat type in one channel may be replaced by the gain of that or another habitat type in another channel which is at a different point in the same or in a different sequence.
+In combination, the loss of a given habitat type in one channel may be replaced by the gain of that or another habitat type in another channel.